lovefields/dragonEditor/README.md

 I just made the DragonEditor because I needed the WYSIWYG Editor to write on my [blog](https://dico.me).

-This module support only Nuxt3.
+This module support only Nuxt.

 # Font